Star Wars Jedi: Fallen Order: Gameplay

 In this screenshot, Cal Kestis, the game's protagonist, fights two AT-STs with his lightsaber.

-Star Wars Jedi: Fallen Order is an action-adventure video game played from a third-person perspective.
+Star Wars Jedi: Fallen Order is an action-adventure game played from a third-person perspective.
 The player can use their lightsaber to strike at enemies, or block incoming attacks.
 Blocking an attack depletes a character's block meter, opening them up to attack when the meter hits zero.
 If the player blocks just before an attack, this will parry the attack or deflect a projectile, causing their opponent's block meter to fall more quickly, opening them up for attack.
 Some enemies will glow red when they attempt to launch an unblockable attack.
 The player can either sidestep, dodge, or interrupt the attack by using Force abilities.
 The player has one lightsaber at the beginning of the game, and they can earn the ability to dual-wield lightsabers or use a double-bladed lightsaber later in the game.

 The player has access to several Force powers, which are used in both combat and puzzle scenarios.
 The player begins the game with a "force slow" ability that slows down enemies, and slowly earns more force powers such as wall-run, double-jump, force-push, and force-pull, allowing them to reach previously inaccessible areas.
 The usage of these Force powers is governed by the Force meter, which will replenish when the player damages an enemy using regular attacks.
 As players progress in the game, they gain skill points which can be used to upgrade their combat skills, which are divided into three major categories: Survival, Lightsaber, and Force.
 Enemy types include wild beasts native to certain planets, as well as stormtroopers, droids, and Jedi-hunting Purge Troopers.
 The game's bosses include Inquisitors, bounty hunters, larger wild beasts, and large vehicles such as AT-STs.
 Some of the bosses are part of the main story, while others are optional.
 Throughout the game, the player is accompanied by a droid named BD-1.
 The droid helps the player access chests and terminals, as well as healing them using Stim Canisters.